Papuans rally for independence from Indonesia as group declares govt in exile

-JAKARTA: Hundreds of Papuans held rallies across at least eight cities in Indonesia today to renew calls for independence, as a separatist group declared it had established a provisional government in exile.
+JAKARTA, Dec 1 (Reuters) - Hundreds of Papuans held rallies across at least eight cities in Indonesia on Tuesday to renew calls for independence, as a separatist group declared it had established a provisional government in exile.

 Among more than 100 students who marched in the capital Jakarta, Papuan Roland Levy said the date remained significant decades on.